onja-org/w2_css_js_mini_project/README.md

 - Show visual feedback for the current song

 The beautiful interface you're building now will become the canvas that JavaScript brings to life!

----

-## 🛠️ Getting Started

-1. Create your `index.html` and `style.css` files
-2. Build the HTML structure with required IDs and classes
-3. Style your dashboard with CSS
-4. Test frequently with `npm test`
-5. Refine until everything looks great and tests pass!

 **Remember**: Focus on creating something you're proud of.
 This is your chance to showcase everything you've learned about HTML and CSS while preparing for the JavaScript magic to come!